SciLifeLab/courses/ngsintro/1811/labs/NGS_workflow.md

 ```bash
 java -Xmx16g -jar $PICARD_HOME/picard.jar BuildBamIndex INPUT=<bam file>
 ```
-* Compare the sizes of the sam and bam files using ls -l
+* Comapre the size of the sam and bam files using ls -l

 ## From alignments to variant calls
 The reads have now been aligend to the reference, but these files can still be improved a bit before we use them for variant calling.
 Genome Analysis Tool Kit (GATK) is a popular set of tools used for this and for variant calling.
 GATK comes with a "best practise", which gives a suggestion on how to get from raw bam to filtered variants.